Florence: Heart of the Renaissance

-Artist: We don’t know.
-Maybe the area is Geneva.
+Artist: We don't know.
+Maybe the area is Genova.

 Each shop addresses a need with passion and expertise.
 Fine instruments deserve the finest care.
 Grand palaces sparkle with gold leaf thanks to the delicate and exacting skills of craftspeople like this.

-A satisfying way to finish an Oltrarno experience is to enjoy a Florentine steakhouse which any Italian meat lover knows means Chianina beef.
+A satisfying way to wrap up an Oltrarno experience is to enjoy a Florentine steakhouse which any Italian meat lover knows means Chianina beef.
 The quality is proudly on display.

 Rick: Oh, Chianti.
-Okay.
-And tell me about this concept of the good marriage, of the food, you know.
+OK.
+And tell me about this concept of the "good marriage," of the food, you know?

 Tommaso: Well, when you have a Chianina meat, you want to have some Chianti wine.
-And they go together well, they marry together, we say “si sposa bella.”
+And they go together well, they marry together, we say "si sposano bene."

-Rick: Si sposa bella.
+Rick: Si sposano bene.
 A good marriage.
 In other words, the wine is from Tuscany and the meat is from Tuscany.